 Denver’s collection totals more than 400 pieces, but many are historic pieces, and many are donations from outside donors.
 Public Art is certainly not limited to the more traditional art forms.
 Denver’s Public Art program has pieces in its collection that include sound art, projection and light-based works, interactive new media pieces, temporary fiber-based works, and even performance-based works.

 The public art staff is always looking for open-minded, enthusiastic jurors to help us in the art selection process!
-Send us an email with your name and address and brief background information to: email@example.com or call 720-865-5563 and speak with a public art staff member.
+Send us an email with your name and address and brief background information to: firstname.lastname@example.org or call 720-865-5575.

 Since the inception of the Public Art program, the city has installed more than 300 new works of art and together with historic and donated artworks, the collection in 2019 totals more than 400 works of original art.
 Approximately 55% of the artwork in the collection is created by local Colorado artists.

-All of our open calls to artists will be posted on our website as well as the Call For Entry electronic application website: www.callforentry.org.
-If you have questions about the application process please don’t hesitate to call and speak with a member of the Public Art program staff at 720-865-5563.
+All of our open calls to artists will be posted on our website https://denverpublicart.org/for-artists/ as well as the Call For Entry electronic application website: www.callforentry.org.
+If you have questions about the application process please email email@example.com or call 720-865-5575.

 Each summer, a series of free walking and bike tours are available.
 Tour dates are posted on our Public Art tours page.
 Reservations are required.
-Private tours can be arranged (depending on staff availability) by calling 720-865-5563.
+Private tours can be arranged (depending on staff availability) by emailing firstname.lastname@example.org or calling 720-865-5575.